Designing a more mindful YouTube experience

 Advertisers are vital

 Ad revenue ensures the viewers have free access to content, the creators receive compensation for their works, and the platform makes enough profit to keep running.
+Keeping advertisers happy is a priority for both YouTube and its creators.
+Creators are encouraged to garner as much engagement as possible and make advertiser-friendly videos, which are favoured by YouTube's algorithm.

 YouTube operates on an attention-driven model

-The constant stream of content keeps viewers on the platform and increases watch time and revenue for YouTube, but at the expense of fragmenting viewers' attention and unnecessarily high social media usage.
-Prolonged watch time can contribute to screen addiction, reduced attention span, and mental health concerns, especially among young viewers.
+The longer viewers stay on the platform, the more YouTube benefits.
+The algorithm, autoplay, and queue features aim to keep viewers on the platform for as long as possible.
+The constant stream of content keeps viewers on the platform and increases watch time and revenue for YouTube, but at the expense of fragmenting viewers' attention and high social media usage.
+Prolonged watch time contributes to screen addiction, reduced attention span, and mental health concerns, especially among young viewers.

 Define